jansam123/Portfolio/content/posts/gpulab/index.md

 ---

 ## Prerequisites
-0. Get a CAS login.
+1. Get a CAS login.
-1. Login to gpulab using CAS login, follow this [guide](https://gitlab.mff.cuni.cz/mff/hpc/clusters#installed-software-on-clusters).
+2. Login to gpulab using CAS login, follow this [guide](https://gitlab.mff.cuni.cz/mff/hpc/clusters#installed-software-on-clusters).
-2. Write to admin (jakub.yaghob@mff.cuni.cz) to get access to docker.

 ## Charliecloud image
 3. Log into a gpu node